BeamMP/BeamMP-Server/README.md

 ## About Building from Source

-We only allow building unmodified (original) source code for public use. `development` is considered **unstable** and we will not provide technical support if such a build doesn't work, so always build from a tag.
+We only allow building unmodified (original) source code for public use. `master` is considered **unstable** and we will not provide technical support if such a build doesn't work, so always build from a tag.
 You can checkout a tag with `git checkout tags/TAGNAME`, where `TAGNAME` is the tag, for example `v1.20`.

 ## Supported Operating Systems